ginfante/ginfante/README.md

 - 🧠 Focused on AI/NLP

-- 🚀 Like building innovative stuff
+- 🚀 Enjoy building ML-powered stuff

 - 🚴‍♂️ Sports every now and then...